MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 ### Set up the log collector behind a proxy

-Make sure you performed the necessary steps run Docker on a Windows or Linux machine and successfully download the Cloud App Security Docker image on the machine.
+Make sure you performed the necessary steps run Docker on a Windows or Linux machine and successfully download the Defender for Cloud Apps Docker image on the machine.
 For more information, see [Configure automatic log upload for continuous reports](discovery-docker.md).

 #### Validate Docker log collector container creation